Library Course Materials for Faculty

 The library encourages faculty to use digital course materials such as ebooks, streaming films, or open educational resources in lieu of placing items on traditional physical course reserves.

-To place physical materials on reserve, please submit the Physical Course Reserves Processing Request.
+To place physical materials on reserve, please submit the Library Course Materials Request Form.
 Submit requests 1 week prior to using course reserve material.
 Instructors can choose either a 3-hour or a 1-day loan period.

 We process requests in the order they are received.
-It is possible that materials become ready same-day.
-Watch for an email confirming that your item(s) are on available for students to check out
+It is possible that materials become ready the same day.
+Watch for an email confirming that your item(s) are available for students to check out.

 Personal copies require 1 to 4 days to process before they become available for student checkout.
 Typically processing times are longer at the beginning of a semester during a higher volume of requests.
 Please indicate if you need rush service.